 At the end of week six, eTech will take the site live.

-After launch, the site owner/s will receive WordPress training from eTech, and then we turn over the site to them.
+After launch, the site owner(s) will receive WordPress training from eTech, and then we will turn over the site to them.
+Keep in mind that faculty, staff, and students who need editing access to any A&S website must complete the A&S Web Accessibility Course prior to receiving their WordPress training and user accounts from eTech.

 Where to Start